IPL 2024: Royal Challengers Bengaluru end losing run with convincing win over Sunrisers Hyderabad

 Turning point of the match

-Singh came in for the Royal Challengers Bengaluru as the impact player in the penultimate over of the first innings.
+Singh came in for the Royal Challengers Bengaluru as the Impact Player in the penultimate over of the first innings.
 The move certainly raised some eyebrows as he was promoted to bat ahead of Karn Sharma, who had hit Mitchell Starc for three sixes in an over, in the previous match.

-The 33-year-old from Uttar Pradesh did not disappoint as he found hit Natarajan for a six and a four in the final over and finished with a 6-ball 12 to help the Royal Challengers past 200.
+The 33-year-old from Uttar Pradesh did not disappoint as he hit Natarajan for a six and a four in the final over and finished with a 6-ball 12 to help the Royal Challengers past 200.

 However, Singh’s major impact came with the ball.
 Asked to bowl the penultimate over of the powerplay, he removed the dangerous Aiden Markram and Heinrich Klassen in the same over.

 Singh was hit for 19 runs in the fifth over of the second innings and eventually finished with figures of 2-40 in three overs, but the Sunrisers never really recovered from his double strike.
-An impact player worth his weight in gold for the Royal Challengers Bengaluru.

 The Field's player of the match